top of page

 Tamarisk Farm www.tamariskfarm.co.uk

 Tamarisk Farm produces Organic knitting wools in Chunky, Aran, DK and 4-ply.
 With 5 breeds of sheep on the farm, there is a wide array of colours on offer.
 For the spinners we have roving in soft cream and mid-grey, and we can have yarn spun to order for weavers.
-Coming very soon is shawls and blankets, woven to our specifications by Bristol Weaving Mill, as well as limited quantities of fabric by the metre!
+We now have shawls and blankets woven to our specifications by Bristol Weaving Mill, as well as limited quantities of fabric by the metre!

 Townhill Studio www.townhillstudio.co.uk